itsamirhn/linktrkr.js/README.md

 # LinkTrkr.js

-JavaScript version of [LinkTrkr](https://github.com/itsamirhn/linktrkr) - A Telegram bot for tracking link clicks, deployable on Cloudflare Workers.
+This is a fully AI-generated JavaScript conversion of the original [LinkTrkr](https://github.com/itsamirhn/linktrkr) Go project, designed to be deployed for free on Cloudflare Workers.

 ## Quick Start